zmercedes/SteamVR_project_scripts/readme.md

  	- can limit the number of objects that can be placed in a level, can vary per level
  7. [ ] 7. final polish!
+ 	- rework the aimer object to show position above ground
  	- create instruction UI
  	- make environment nice
  	- runs at 90fps